JasonLiu1229/University-Vault/DS/Session/Session 4.md

 - Nouns, not verbs
 - Permanent
 - Query arguments are only for parameters
+	- Can be used to filter out specific data from a resource
 - Avoid extensions
 ## REST and RESTful and HTTP
 - REST principles were used for designing HTTP 1.1